Program Type:

 Josephine Ensign (she/her) is a professor at the University of Washington in Seattle.
 Her scholarship and practice as a nurse practitioner focus on trauma-informed care and health inequities for people marginalized by poverty and homelessness.
 She experienced homelessness herself as a young adult.
 Ensign is the author of several books including Skid Road: On the Frontier of Health and Homelessness in an American City, a 2022 finalist for the Washington State Book Award.
 Her latest book, Way Home: Ways Out of Homelessness, is forthcoming from Johns Hopkins University Press.
 Ensign lives in Seattle.

 This event is available in person or online.
-To attend online click on the following link at the time of the event: Google Meet Link
+To attend online, please register for the session.
+The Google Meet link will be emailed to you.

 To join online you will need a computer, tablet or phone with a camera and microphone.